 Session 6 Final discussions, examination and close out

-Membership Exemptions – An individual who successfully completes a Principal Designer Accredited Course may claim points as allocated in the Qualifications and Experience table towards membership of APS.
+APS Membership – An individual who successfully completes a Principal Designer Accredited Course may claim 3 points as allocated in the Qualifications and Experience table towards membership of APS.
 A copy of the certificate must be included with an application.
-This also exempts individuals from sitting the APS entrance examination.

 .Any delegate who fails the course assessment will receive a certificate of attendance.

 Guidance on Regulations used on the course can be downloaded free here.

 Course Duration: 2 Days

 CDM 2015 Principal Designer Training Scotland, Inverness, Aberdeen, Glasgow, Edinburgh, Dunfermline and other sites throughout the UK including onsite closed company courses are available.